GHOST-Aram/db-populator/README.md

 4. Populate the database with documents.

 ## 1. Create data model
 Data models are important in loading test data to the database.
-Models define the shape and properties of the data we will upload.
+Models define the shape and properties of the data to be uploaded.
 The shape of the data you upload should be compatible with the specifications of our application.
 You should define the exact same models that you defined for your application.
 In this article, we will assume a todos model.

 To define a model we need to install Mongoose using the command below.